IeAT-ASPIDE/Event-Detection-Engine/README.md

 * __Type__ - Specifies what type the model is (i.e. clustering, classsification, tpot etc.)
 * __Load__ - Name of the serialized predictive model to be instantiated.
 See the export from training.
 * __Scaler__ - Name of the scaler (if used).
 Once the scaler has been invoced during training the result will be serialized by EDE and can be reused for prediction.
+* __Analysis__ - Will attach root cause analysis in the form of computed Shapely values and feature importance for all detected anomalous instances.
+    * _Plot_- If set to `True` it will generate plots for each detected anomalous instance;
+        * _Clustering_: feature importance, summary and heatmap
+        * _Classification_: force, summary

 Example of a prediction:

 ```yaml